Find a Lender-Approved Local Conveyancer in Wimbledon

 Recently asked questions about conveyancing in Wimbledon

-The Wimbledon conveyancing solicitors that just started acting on my purchase in Wimbledon have without warning closed.
-I only went with them because I had to have a firm on the Kent Reliance conveyancing panel and my previous Wimbledon lawyer was not.
-I gave my credit card details for them to take one hundred and fifty pounds for searches.
+The Wimbledon conveyancing lawyers that just started acting on my house acquisition in Wimbledon have suddenly shut down.
+I chose them because I had to have a solicitor on the Clydesdale conveyancing panel and my preferred Wimbledon lawyer was not.
+I paid them £170 on account.
 What should be my next steps?

-Assuming that you have an Estate Agent in the equation then inform them straight away so that they advise the vendors that there may be a slight delay due to the problems encountered.
+Assuming that you have an Estate Agent in the equation then inform them immediately so that they can let the sellers know that there may be a slight delay due to the problems encountered.
 Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
-You will need to appoint new lawyers that are on the Kent Reliance conveyancing panel and notify the lender.
+You should appoint new lawyers that are on the Clydesdale conveyancing panel and notify the lender.
 If you have paid over any money, it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new lawyers should be in a position to help.
+Your new solicitors may be able to help.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.